Unveiling optical signatures of outflows in accreting white dwarfs: Analysis and results

-In order to further investigate the origin of the complex emission line profiles described above, we computed the diagnostic excesses diagram (see \citealt{MataSanchez2018, Munoz-Darias2019,Panizo-Espinar2021} for details).
+In order to further investigate the origin of the complex emission line profiles described above, we computed the excesses diagnostic diagram (see \citealt{MataSanchez2018, Munoz-Darias2019,Panizo-Espinar2021} for details).
 Although the origin of the low-velocity absorption components in AWDs is unclear, the high-velocity features resemble those observed in the ultraviolet in the same systems, and the optical ones associated with winds in XRBs.
-Thus, we focus our analysis on the high-velocity components.
-As it is usually the case, we computed the diagnostic diagram only for H${\alpha}$, given that the nearby Na-doublet complicates the analysis of \ion{He}{i} $\lambda$5876, and \ion{He}{i} $\lambda$6678 and $\lambda$7065 are significantly less intense.
-We first fitted a Gaussian profile to the central emission feature, masking the line's wings.
-Then, we subtracted the fit from the spectrum and finally estimated the EW of the residuals within pre-defined velocity masks placed at both sides of the emission line.
+Therefore, we focus our analysis on the high-velocity components.
+As is usually the case, we computed the excesses diagnostic diagram only for H${\alpha}$, given that the nearby Na-doublet complicates the analysis of \ion{He}{i} $\lambda$5876, and \ion{He}{i} $\lambda$6678 and $\lambda$7065 are significantly less intense.
+We first fitted a Gaussian profile to the central emission feature, masking the line wings.
+We then subtracted the fit from the spectrum and finally estimated the EW of the residuals within predefined velocity masks placed on both sides of the emission line.
 The significance of the residuals can be evaluated by computing EW measurements in nearby continuum regions (see \citealt{Panizo-Espinar2021}).
-Fig. \ref{wings} shows the red wing versus the blue wing residuals for each source.
-Each excesses diagram is divided in four quadrants, with two of them consistent with the presence of wind signatures: positive blue and red residuals (top-right quadrant), imply emission excesses (i.e. symmetric or asymmetric emission line wings), while blue negative residuals combined with red excesses (bottom-right) are consistent with P-Cygni profiles.
-To minimise the impact of the low-velocity features in the diagram, we computed the EW of the residuals by using the velocity masks that better account for the higher velocity features in the four sources: \mbox{$\pm$1000-2500 km s$^{-1}$}.
-This approach is conservative, aiming at limiting the impact of the aforementioned broad absorption features, either static (i.e. affecting both the blue and red wings of the profile) or dynamic (e.g. shifting in velocity, from blue to red and vice versa, following the orbit of the binary).
+Figure \ref{wings} shows the red wing versus the blue wing residuals for each source.
+Each excesses diagnostic diagram is divided in four quadrants, with two of them consistent with the presence of wind signatures: positive blue and red residuals (top-right quadrant) imply emission excesses (i.e. symmetric or asymmetric emission line wings), while blue negative residuals combined with red excesses (bottom-right) are consistent with P-Cygni profiles.
+To minimise the impact of the low-velocity features in the diagram, we computed the EW of the residuals using the velocity masks that better account for the higher velocity features in the four sources: \mbox{$\pm$1000-2500 km s$^{-1}$}.
+This approach is conservative, and is designed to limit the impact of the aforementioned broad absorption features, either static (i.e. affecting both the blue and red wings of the profile) or dynamic (e.g. shifting in velocity, from blue to red and vice versa, following the orbit of the binary).
 The diagrams in Fig. \ref{wings} show that significant, high-velocity features are mostly located in the top- and bottom-right quadrants, including several $>$ 5$\sigma$ significant residuals.
-The only exception might be V425 Cas, for which, using this approach, only two observations are consistent with the presence of winds.
-However, two clearly distinct blue-shifted absorption features are also evident in this system (see bottom right panel of \mbox{Fig. \ref{overlap}}), although at lower velocities.
-As a matter of fact, if we use a lower velocity mask for this source (\mbox{$\pm$400-1500 km s$^{-1}$}), we obtain similar results than for the other targets (\mbox{Fig. \ref{Ha_diag_V425Cas}}).
+The only exception might be V425 Cas, for which ---using this approach--- only two observations are consistent with the presence of winds.
+However, two clearly distinct blueshifted absorption features are also evident in this system (see bottom right panel of \mbox{Fig. \ref{overlap}}), although at lower velocities.
+We note that if we use a lower velocity mask for this source (\mbox{$\pm$400-1500 km s$^{-1}$}), we obtain similar results to those obtained for the other targets (\mbox{Fig. \ref{Ha_diag_V425Cas}}).
 This suggests that V425 Cas shows the same phenomenology, but at lower velocities.